Fiaojeda/Fiaojeda.github.io/_team/us_vs_germany.md

 <img src='/images/uk/king_charles.jpg' width=260 aligned=center> <br>
 <img src='/images/USA/Joe_Biden.png' width=270 aligned=right>

-Her Majesty the Queen Elizabeth II is head of State of UK 🇬🇧 .
-Although she does not make important decisions herself, she is consulted for approval when decisions are going to be made.
+King Charles III is head of State of both Canada 🇨🇦 and the UK 🇬🇧.
+Although he does not make important decisions himself, he is consulted for approval when decisions are going to be made. <br>
 In the US 🇺🇸 the president has the role of both head of government and head of state.

 ## Political compass of political parties in Canada and the United States